shrinerb/shrine-tus-demo/README.md

-If you're familar with the flow for direct uploads in Shrine, integrating `tus-ruby-server` with Shrine is very similar; on the client side you use a specialized library for the tus.io resumable upload protocol, and there is more work on the server side.
+If you're familar with the flow for direct uploads in Shrine, integrating `tus-ruby-server` with Shrine is very similar; on the client side you use a specialized library that talks the tus resumable upload protocol, and assign the uploaded file data instead of the raw file.
 This is how it works on the high level:

 1. tus client (`tus-js-client`) uploads a file to the tus server (`tus-ruby-server`)
 1. tus server returns the URL of the finished upload to the client